usnistgov/cyrsoxs/docs/DOCKER.md

 ```
 cd; ./configure;
 ```

+It will ask for your bitbucket username and password.
+The code will automatically compile and you can run.

 Note that you might need to change the configure file.
 Here are the contents of configuration file:

 ```